Utility of a hybrid approach to the hadronic vacuum polarisation contribution to the muon anomalous magnetic moment: Analysis and Results

 \subsection{$a_\mu^\LOHVP(t_1,\infty)$ from $\Ree$}

 Table~\ref{tab:amuR} lists results for $a_\mu^\LOHVP(t_1,\infty)$ for a range of $t_1$~values.
 Results are given for two different datasets for $\Ree$.
 One uses the KNT19 dataset\,\cite{Keshavarzi:2019abf}.
 The other, KNT19(CMD-3), uses the same dataset but with the older $e^+e^-\to\pi^+\pi^-$ data replaced with data from CMD-3\,\cite{CMD-3:2023alj}.
-For more details on this dataset see~\cite{Benton:2023fcv}.
+This latter dataset was generated for Ref.~\cite{Benton:2023fcv}.
+More details of how this was done from the CMD-3 results are given in the conclusions section of that paper, where the authors also emphasise that the reason for separating the CMD-3 data from earlier data is that the discrepancy seen between them makes a combination currently impossible.

 To obtain values for $a_\mu^\LOHVP(t_1,\infty)$, we used \eq{eq:GR} to convert the $\Ree$ data into correlators $G_R(t)$ on a lattice with inverse lattice spacing $a^{-1}=32$\,GeV, which corresponds to a lattice spacing a tenth the size of the smallest lattice spacing used in our simulations (so finite-$a$ errors are negligible).
 Note that the uncertainties listed in Table~\ref{tab:amuR} are highly correlated; see Appendix~\ref{appendix-corr}.